cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

 PCHAR = %x20-7E / NONASCII
 NONASCII = %xA0-D7FF / %xE000-10FFFD
 ~~~
-{: #e6527-new2 title="Update to character-level ABNF in Appendix B of RFC 8610: BCHAR, SCHAR, and PCHAR"
+{: #e6527-new2 title="Update to ABNF in Appendix B of RFC 8610: BCHAR, SCHAR, and PCHAR"
 sourcecode-name="cddl-new-bchar.abnf"}

 (Note that, apart from addressing the inconsistencies, there is no